albar965/littlenavmap-manual/src/en/PROFILE.rst

 Resolution is a bit lower than the one for the online data, though.

-See :ref:`cache-elevation` in the options dialog for instructions how to download and install the GLOBE data.
+See :ref:`cache-elevation` in the options dialog for instructions how to download and install the GLOBE elevation data.

 .. |Center Aircraft| image:: ../images/icon_centeraircraft.png